BryanWilhite/nodejs/karma-and-jasmine-minimal/README.md

-# karma and jasmine: minimal
+# Karma and Jasmine: minimal

-This ‘minimal’ tutorial for [karma](https://karma-runner.github.io) and [jasmine](https://jasmine.github.io) is based on “[Continuous Testing of TypeScript Code](http://www.damirscorner.com/blog/posts/20160116-ContinuousTestingOfTypeScriptCode.html).”
+This ‘minimal’ tutorial for [Karma](https://karma-runner.github.io) and [Jasmine](https://jasmine.github.io) is based on “[Continuous Testing of TypeScript Code](http://www.damirscorner.com/blog/posts/20160116-ContinuousTestingOfTypeScriptCode.html).”
 Recall that to start this work in an empty folder we have to run `npm init`—without this there will warnings about `package.json` being missing as packages are installed.
 These are the packages to install (with `karma init`):

 ```powershell
 npm install jasmine --save-dev